Signed in as:

 filler@godaddy.com

-"The debauchery and nihilism of the 1970s rock scene is perfectly captured in the Andaz West Hollywood, a hotel on the Sunset Strip that was then called the Continental Hyatt House and later the Hyatt on Sunset.
+The debauchery and nihilism of the 1970s rock scene is perfectly captured in the Andaz West Hollywood Hotel, a hotel on the Sunset Strip that was famously known as the "Riot Hyatt".

 Led Zeppelin's masterpiece "Stairway To Heaven" tells the story of "a lady who's sure all that glitters is gold" who is "buying a stairway to heaven".
 The essence of her mysterious journey to paradise is captured by French Canadian artist Jean-Daniel Rohrer in his multi-media collage where layers upon layers of imagery both reveal and conceal at the same time.
 The plethora of Zeppelin iconography blended throughout the painting is sure to please die hard fans of the band.
 But for those late night moments where the call for deeper introspection comes through the whispering wind, the painting's layered colors, paint splatter, and mesmerizing imagery offers a feast for the imagination.
 As this paradise story goes: "There's a sign on the wall, but she wants to be sure 'Cause you know sometimes words have two meanings".